-4.6 Public Private Partnership ("PPP") Models of road development and maintenance in India
+4.7 Public Private Partnership ("PPP") Models of road development and maintenance in India

-4.6.1 India has a well-developed framework for Public-Private-Partnerships (PPP) in the highway sector.
+- 4.7.1 India has a well-developed framework for Public-Private-Partnerships (PPP) in the highway sector.
 PPP has been a major contributor to the success story of the roads and highway sector in India.
 With the emergence of private players over the last decade, the road construction market has become fragmented and competitive.
-Players bidding for projects also vary in terms of size.
-4.6.2 PPP modes have been used in India for both development and operation & maintenance of road assets.
+Players bidding for projects also vary in terms of size.PPP modes have been used in India for both development and operation & maintenance of road assets. - 4.7.2 In FY21, there were 125 PPP projects worth US\$ 23.25 billion in India. - 4.7.3 NHAI targets 450 kilometres of the Build-operate-transfer (BOT) projects in FY22 and is looking forward to bidding out 600-1000 kilometres of highway stretch under the Build-operate-transfer (BOT) model as of November 2021. - 4.7.4 In August 2020, the Government of India revised the Model Concession Agreement for BOT projects to plug delays by imposing a deadline on the NHAI and incentivising timely work by concessionaires.
+According to revised norms, the NHAI will have to hand over 90% of the project land (vacant and ready to build) to private developers, thus creating a more market-friendly sector and attracting more private players.

-4.6.3 Road Asset Development Models
+4.7.5 Road Asset Development Models